-The Geneva Botanical Garden, officially called the Conservatory and Botanical Garden of the City of Geneva (Conservatoire et Jardin botaniques de la Ville de Genève in French), is located in Pregny-Chambès.
+The Geneva Botanical Garden is a hidden gem for nature enthusiasts and plant lovers alike in Geneva, Switzerland.
+Officially called the Conservatory and Botanical Garden of the City of Geneva (Conservatoire et Jardin botaniques de la Ville de Genève in French), the Geneva Botanical Garden is located in Pregny-Chambès.
 It lies between Ariana Museum and Lake Geneva.
 Over 10,000 botanical and horticultural species are represented in this living museum that was established back in 1817.
 Throughout the year, visitors are welcome to enjoy this 28-hectare park for free.

 The Conservatory and Botanical Garden of the City of Geneva is the largest public botanical garden in Switzerland.
 Stunning and perfectly maintained, it’s one of the most beautiful gardens I’ve ever seen in the country.
 Spring and summer are the best times to go.